Most Expensive Drug, Literally Ever.

 Alexion Pharmaceuticals solely-produces Soliris and has faced global scrutiny for its high price-tag on the drug.
 Though Canada sees the worst prices with $700,000, it’s across the board the most expensive drug sold globally.
 In the U.K., it goes for about $569,000.

 So check this out.
 If a patient needs to use Soliris, they will need to use for the rest of their lifetime, meaning the prescription fee is not a one-time kind of deal, but rather an annual one.
+According to NICE, the National Institute for health and Care Excellence in the UK, about 170 patients need to use Soliris to live.
+In that very first year of all 170 patients purchasing Soliris, that’s an estimated generation of $97,000,000.
+Soliris will globally generate $3.4 billion by 2018.

 Luckily, the public-health systems in Canada and the UK alike pay for the drugs for sufferers to live, but the burden ultimately comes down onto the average tax-payer.